 - 1. The application site is an isolated field barn located in open countryside 1.3km to the west of Over Haddon and approximately 700m from the nearest other building.
 The barn is a non-designated heritage asset and is a highly prominent in the landscape. - 2.
 It is proposed to convert and extend the barn to create a single open market dwelling. - 3.
 The proposed extension of the field barn would cause harm to its character and significance. - 4.
 The domestication of the isolated field barn and its surroundings would cause significant harm to the setting of the building and the distinctive fieldscape in which it sits, resulting in harm to the landscape character and special qualities of the National Park. - 5.
-The application is recommended for refusal.
+The minor changes made from the previously refused application (with regard to the external area around the barn) do not alter the recommendation, which is one of refusal.